Liljoe3106/Website/README.md

     <section id="about">
         <div class="about-section">
             <h2>About Dimension Powerwash</h2>
-            <p>At Dimension Powerwash, we are dedicated to providing top-quality exterior cleaning services to homeowners in Sheffield / Worksop and surrounding areas.
-We use the latest equipment and techniques to ensure your property looks its best.
-Whether it’s driveway and patio cleaning or gutter cleaning / clearing, we take pride in delivering exceptional results that enhance the appearance and longevity of your property.</p>
+            <p>At Dimension Powerwash, we are dedicated to providing top-quality exterior cleaning services to homeowners in Sheffield.
+Our team of experienced professionals uses the latest equipment and techniques to ensure your property looks its best.
+Whether it’s driveway and patio cleaning or gutter maintenance, we take pride in delivering exceptional results that enhance the appearance and longevity of your property.</p>
             <p>Our commitment to customer satisfaction and our attention to detail set us apart in the industry.
 With Dimension Powerwash, you can trust that your property is in good hands.</p>
         </div>
     </section>